 I was the first Tinkercad designer and growth hacker post-acquisition by Autodesk, and helped to grow Tinkercad via iterative design, testing and content creation from just 50k users to well over 13 million (30M now) – a 25,900% increase (in three years).
 This is the story of Tinkercad.

 On their hands Autodesk has – what I believe to be – is THE concept of the easiest and most enjoyable browser app in the world (not to mention most useful, too!).

 Tinkercad is a community wrapped around an app.
 While the app needed little improvement in the visual department, the website, on the other hand, had to be completely redesigned.
 Here's why:

-Pattern is quite obvious here: move away from feature-based marketing and towards benefit-based marketing has proven (in this and every case, really) to more than double the conversion rate.
+Pattern is quite obvious here: move away from feature-based marketing and towards benefit-based marketing has proven (in this and every case) to more than double the conversion rate.
 Simplify the language.
 Get more graphical.
 (Marketing 101, really…)

 All of the designers and marketers that came before and after me (besides whoever created the BETA index page), for some reason always tried to invent creative ways to represent the app, without realizing that the app markets itself.

 In this case you really do have to ‘know your audience’.

 …And I'm not talking about setting up user groups to try and figure out a bunch of good-for-nothing, common-sense-type of information.
 The entire team should be comprised of hardcore 'makers', who [ab]use the app on daily basis… People who dream it!
 Not the ones with no ideas who hire other, ‘no-idea’ people.